 Chronic gallbladder inflammation is a common link among many of the risk factors for gallbladder cancer.
 For example, when someone has gallstones, the gallbladder may release bile more slowly.
 This means that cells in the gallbladder are exposed to the chemicals in bile for longer than usual.
 This could lead to irritation and inflammation.

-In another example, abnormalities in the ducts that carry fluids from the gallbladder and pancreas to the small intestine might allow juices from the pancreas to flow backward (reflux) into the gallbladder and bile ducts.
+In another example, defects in the ducts that carry fluids from the gallbladder and pancreas to the small intestine might allow juices from the pancreas to flow backward (reflux) into the gallbladder and bile ducts.
 This reflux of pancreatic juices might inflame and stimulate growth of the cells lining the gallbladder and bile ducts, which might increase the risk of gallbladder cancer.

 Some people inherit DNA mutations from their parents that greatly increase their risk for certain cancers.
 But inherited gene mutations are not thought to cause very many gallbladder cancers.